rehierl/node-tree-outliner/3-0-0-associations.md

 the overall order of events must be taken into account.
 That is, ancestor nodes will be entered before their descendant nodes are entered.
 In contrary to that, descendant nodes will be exited before their ancestor nodes are exited.
-Hence, compared to enter events, exit events will be triggered in reverse order.
+Hence, compared to enter events, exit events will be executed in reverse order.

 Consequently, executing any operation while a node is being exited is per se problematic.
 Because of that, exit events must only be used to execute actions which affect nodes that are subsequent, but not descendant to the node being exited (i.e. they can affect nodes in `s4`, but must not have any side effect on any node in `s3`).

-**TODO** -
-can a node be allowed to have any effect on itself (e.g. associate with its own section)?

 <!-- ======================================================================= -->
 ## Sectioning nodes, NxS